Concept Office Phone - 2013

 The handset has good clearance to the base station making it easy to pick up.
 The handset is slim, lightweight and convenient to use for short calls.
 Its form is almost intended to discourage use for longer calls where using a headsets promotes better posture, comfort, and is generally less tiring than holding a handset.
 No handset design will be better than a headset for long calls so the decision was made to avoid accommodating the behavior in the first instance.

-The handset is held in place with magnets that locate it in onto the base without the need for deep recesses keeping the whole phone modern and slim as well as adding a delight feature.
-The handset is still connected via a ‘curly cord’ as a wireless handset within an office environment stands a greater chance of going missing.
+The handset is held in place with magnets that locate it in onto the base without the need for deep recesses keeping the whole phone modern and slim.
+The handset is still connected via a 'curly cord' as a wireless handset within an office environment stands a greater chance of going missing.
 In addition wireless handsets add cost for minimal benefit and desk phones are not considered a premium item.
+The whole phone can be adjusted with the integrated kick stand to set it at a preferred angle.